-Assumptions about the NFVI System Under Test (SUT) for the OVP Infrastructure badge include ...
+Assumptions about the System Under Test (SUT) include ...

-- The minimal specification of physical infrastructure, including controller nodes, compute nodes and networks, is defined for the NFVI by the Pharos specification. - The SUT is fully deployed and operational, i.e. SUT deployment tools are out of scope of testing.
+- The minimal specification of physical infrastructure, including controller nodes, compute nodes and networks, is defined by the Pharos specification. - The SUT is fully deployed and operational, i.e. SUT deployment tools are out of scope of testing.